telefonicaid/iotagent-json/docs/usermanual.md

 HTTP binding is based on directly interfacing the agent from a HTTP client in the device.
 Json payloads are, therefore, directly put into Http messages.

-There is possible to send other kinds of payloads like `plain/text` and `application/octet-stream` by using proper URL `/iot/text` and `/iot/raw` respectively instead of default `/iot/json` which expecteds a payload of content-type `application/json`.

 #### Measure reporting

 The payload consists of a simple plain JSON object, where each attribute of the object will be mapped to an attribute in